 - SVIES Program Orientation: Mandatory half-day orientation for all new SVIES scholars at the end of the summer recess before the start of the scholarship.

 - A Boot-camp for new SVIES Scholars: It is a technology- and business-oriented workshop to take place in one weekend at the beginning of the Fall semester.
 It is a “boot camp,” designed to provide an overview of technology- and business-based innovation & entrepreneurship.
 The workshop will be taught by a team of start-up founders, VCs, the PI and co-PI.
-(I will take place on a Saturday.)
+(I will take place on a Saturday or a Friday.)

 - A full-day innovation and entrepreneurship training every semester for all SVIES scholars: It provides training in the art and practice of creating and developing innovative products and services to market and creating start-up companies.
 The program is technology-focused.
 Students will be guided through a series of topics that will parallel the students’ hands-on activities as they work through the business creation process from opportunity assessment to launch of venture.
-Portions of the training may be substituted with some of talks of the new seminar series “Innovation and Silicon Valley” (to be discussed next) that will be launched in the first year of the SVIES Program and will be open to all SJSU students.
+Portions of the training may be substituted with some seminars.

 The SVIES Program builds on the following existing student support structures and program elements at SJSU.
 SVIES scholars will be encouraged to participate in all of them, particularly those portions of them specified below.